meepmaster360/ctf/README.md

 This is a Bash Script for automatization pentesting

-Ideal for the Catch The Flag (CTF) chalenges
+Ideal for the Catch The Flag (CTF) challenges

 Tested in Kali Linux